aabdelghani/boschTestBench/README.md

 **Compare Match Register (OCR1A):** The Output Compare Register for Timer1 (OCR1A in this case) is used to set a specific value at which the timer will trigger an action.
 When the timer's count matches the value in the OCR1A register, an interrupt can be generated (if enabled).
 This is known as a Compare Match.

+the line of code that sets the OCR1A register determines the desired frequency for the interrupt.
+Here's how it works for each frequency:

+### 1kHz Frequency
+- Prescaler: 8 (divides the 16MHz clock by 8, resulting in a 2MHz timer clock)
+- Calculation: `OCR1A = (2,000,000 / 1,000) - 1 = 1999`

+### 2kHz Frequency
+- Prescaler: 8
+- Calculation: `OCR1A = (2,000,000 / 2,000) - 1 = 999`

+### 5kHz Frequency
+- Prescaler: 8
+- Calculation: `OCR1A = (2,000,000 / 5,000) - 1 = 399`

+### 0.5Hz Frequency
+- Prescaler: 1024 (divides the 16MHz clock by 1024, resulting in a 15,625Hz timer clock)
+- Calculation: `OCR1A = (15,625 / 0.5) - 1 = 31,249`

+These calculations ensure that the timer generates interrupts at the specified frequencies, creating the desired PWM signals.

 ### Setting Up for 1kHz Frequency

 The Arduino Uno (and similar models) use a 16MHz clock.
 This is the base frequency from which the timer counts are derived.